AHI membership is open to applicants at least 18 years old with a high school diploma or equivalent, who have

 1. Education and/or Experience.
 AHI requires a minimum of 90 hours of accredited home inspector education or having

-performed or participated in at least 25 home inspections before an individual may apply for membership and begin
+performed or participated in at least 25 home inspections before an individual may apply for initial membership

 3. State Requirements.
 AHI requires its members to complete all mandatory state licensing or registration requirements